Yinhe incident: Aftermath

-When reporting on the BeiDou navigation system, the Chinese mainland media often mentioned the fact that the United States partially deactivated the GPS navigation service in the sea area where the Yinhe was located during the Yinhe incident to force the Yinhe to stop sailing, as a reason "to develop an independent 'BeiDou' for China,” and also as the reason for “Sun Jiadong and Shen Rongjun, deputy director of the National Defense Science, Technology and Industry Commission, jointly signing a letter to propose the launch of China’s satellite navigation project”.
+When reporting on the BeiDou navigation system, the Chinese mainland media highlighted how the United States had partially deactivated the GPS navigation service in the sea area where the Yinhe was to impede her navigation, as a reason "to develop an independent 'BeiDou' for China," and also as the reason for "Sun Jiadong and Shen Rongjun, deputy director of the National Defense Science, Technology and Industry Commission, jointly signing a letter to propose the launch of China's satellite navigation project".

 According to academics Joseph Yu-shek Cheng and Ngok King Lun, Chinese officials and the public generally considered the Yinhe incident as a demonstration of US hegemonism.
 This opinion affected the official and public perceptions of the Hainan island incident, which was largely considered as subsequent hegemonic actions by the United States in a similar manner as the Yinhe incident.

 Di Hua, research associate at the Stanford Center for International Security and Arms Control, criticized the US response to the incident.
 According to Di, the chemicals thionyl chloride and thiodiglycol were included in the initial manifest for the Yinhe, but were restricted by Chinese customs.
 He noted the difficulties in ascertaining the end uses of such chemicals at customs, and argued that the Chinese government did not want to export the chemicals to Iran nor knew that they were being shipped until they intercepted a US intelligence report.
 Di further argued that US intelligence should have privately notified their Chinese counterparts of the issue, rather than publicly while the ship was in international waters.
 According to Di, "Washington wanted to disgrace China but wound up disgracing its own intelligence instead."